 - Promote the capabilities of Quebec businesses in the development of clean energy and facilitate networking with foreign prime contractors.

-Business opportunities in the defence market
+Business opportunities in the defence and aerospace markets

 You are an enterprise or research and development facility operating in the following industries: